Glesys

 User Flow

-I sat down with the project manager and sketched out the user flow for “Database as a service” to further understand how users would navigate through the entire process and where potential bottlenecks could present themselves.
+The first thing I did was to sit down with the project manager and sketch out the user flow for “Database as a service” to further understand how users would navigate through the entire flow and where potential bottlenecks could present themselves.

 Why mid-fi?